GrahamDumpleton/mod_wsgi/docs/user-guides/daemon-mode.rst

 ``WSGIDaemonProcess`` exposes a family of timeout options.
 This page gives a one-paragraph orientation for each;
-:doc:`../configuration-directives/WSGIDaemonProcess` is the
-reference for behaviour, defaults, and edge cases.
+:doc:`request-pipeline` walks them through in the context of the request flow they govern, including the recovery path when one fires; and :doc:`../configuration-directives/WSGIDaemonProcess` is the per-option reference for behaviour, defaults, and edge cases.

 The fault-recovery timeouts: